 In cases where the UP is assigned based on DSCP marking (instead of TCLAS classifier based rules), the mapping table might be configured on both APs and STAs by the network operator using the QoS Map capability (see subclause 11.22.9).

-If there are use cases in which the above mechanisms are insufficient or unsuitable (at least to the extent of achieving relative prioritization of QoS flows over the air), IEEE 802.11 WG would appreciate that WBA provide additional information.
+If there are use cases in which the above mechanisms are insufficient or unsuitable (at least to the extent of achieving relative prioritization of QoS flows over the air), we request that WBA provide additional information.

 Mapping 5G QoS to 802.11 QoS